osqp/osqp/docs/installation/r.rst

 Binaries
 --------

-A pre-compiled version of the OSQP-R interface can be installed directly from within R.   Note that this will install the OSQP interface from the current CRAN repository, which may not be the most up-to-date version:
+A pre-compiled version of the OSQP R interface can be installed directly from within R.   Note that this will install the OSQP interface from the current CRAN repository, which may not be the most up-to-date version:

 .. code:: r

-  install.packages("rosq")
+  install.packages("osqp")